ssoher/Close-Sidebar-on-Debug-Session-End/README.md

 # README

 Adds an option to Visual Studio Code to close the sidebar automatically when a debug session ends.
-This is a missing feature and it's request is labeled as "out-of-scope", so I required this extension.
+This is a missing feature and its request is labeled as "out-of-scope", so I required this extension.